Alex-Andrv/sota/README.md

 # SOTA (State-of-the-Art) Optimizers Repository

 This repository contains the implementation of the Lion optimizer, along with other optimizers for comparison.
-The primary purpose is to replicate the results from the research paper on the creation of the Lion optimizer titled "Lion: A Novel Method for Stochastic Optimization" by [Author Name et al.](https://arxiv.org/pdf/2302.06675v4.pdf).
+The primary purpose is to replicate the results from the research paper on the creation of the Lion optimizer titled [Lion: A Novel Method for Stochastic Optimization](https://arxiv.org/pdf/2302.06675v4.pdf).

 ## Optimizers
 All the optimizers can be found in the `optimizers` directory.
 You can explore and compare different optimizers in tasks related to neural network training or finding the minimum of a function with subsequent path visualization.